 There has been much discussion on EduTwitter and on teaching blogs about the need for a knowledge based curriculum.
 A lot of this seems to be coming from either those with an English teaching background or from Primary education where there seems to have been a focus on skills in the past.
-For those of us teaching Geography it really isn’t anything new; we have always had a content heavy curriculum in which the use of knowledge has been at the fore.
+For those of us teaching Geography we can also see a move from a pressure to teach generic transferable skills towards a focus on subject knowledge.

 What I have been thinking about recently though is the role of subject knowledge for the classroom teacher and how this has been neglected.
 It seems especially important to consider this now in light of a recent report questioning the value of subject specialism in raising attainment.

 Subject knowledge brings a topic to life.
 Over first couple of days of this new term I can think of numerous occasions where I have drawn on this deep well of subject specific knowledge – usually on the hoof.
 For example: